 The deck of the Zed Pintail Longboard version is 41″ long.
 The shape is also a little different.
 Except for these, all the other features are the same as the Zed cruiser longboard.

-This one comes fully assembled and ready to ride out of the box.
+This board comes fully assembled and ready to ride out of the box.
 But I’ll suggest you to check the truck, tighten it if needed.
-After that you can hit the road.

 2. Retrospec Rift 41 inch Drop Through Longboard Skateboard